retrde/problems/README.md

-# problems
+# Programming Problems

-Programming Problems: Code it, or the idea is wrong.
-Language of choice: C++, Python, Java
+Test your implementational skills by code it.
+Code it, or the idea is wrong.

+More content coming sooner.